Spring management

 Control of DMI in the early lactating cow involves many complex processes.
 There are several key animal and farm system factors that affect a cow’s intake or drive to eat.
 These include:

 Pasture residuals are a good indicator of the adequacy of pasture offered (pasture allowance).
-Decisions on pasture allowance should focus on future pasture growth and quality, and optimising whole season performance.
+Decisions on pasture allowance should focus on future pasture growth and quality and optimising whole season performance.
 There is a compromise between future pasture growth and utilisation, and individual cow intake.

 Trials indicate cows (calving at appropriate BCS) can recover from a short-term moderate feed restriction in early lactation (75% of requirements/ residual 2.7cm for 14 days) with no negative effects on whole season production.
-If the restriction is more severe or the restriction lasts for a longer period, then there are both short and long term negative effects on milksolid production.
+If the restriction is more severe or the restriction lasts for a longer period, then there are both short- and long-term negative effects on milksolid production.

 See Pasture allocation for more information.

 Decisions to use supplement feed during this period should consider the severity and duration of the feed deficit and the predicted response to supplement.
+Find out when supplements should be introduced as a tool to help maintain a slow rotation.

 Look for every opportunity to reduce wastage when feeding supplements; this improves milk production responses and helps bring down the cost of the feed eaten.
 It also makes feed reserves last longer.